 The Blanc’s famous single zero roulette wheel reigned supreme in this gambling mecca, spreading far and wide.
 However, the only place that remained loyal to the double zero was the United States.
 That was because the game had already taken root in the States before the further developments in Monte Carlo.

-Where the Monte Carlo roulette scene was all about the elites of Europe, with all their style, glamor and wealth, things looked a little different in the United States.
+Where the Monte Carlo roulette scene was all about the elites of Europe in the history of roulette, with all their style, glamor and wealth, things looked a little different in the United States.
 The game in the US was a mainstay of illegal gambling dens and was notorious for cheaters, both the players and the operators.
 For this reason, the wheel was placed on top of the table so everyone could see that things were working as they should be.

 From the 1970s onwards, as more and more casinos started opening around the world, more and more people started spinning the wheels for themselves.
 And then the first online casino, InterCasino, burst onto the scene in 1996, sparking a whole movement that made the game accessible to the world.